 Finally, there is a new category called Real Life Form Examples that shows some actual samples from our customers.
 These real world online form examples show how others have used our services to create real business tools that are both useful and effective.
 Take a look and let us know what you think.

 We have added a new Signature item that can be added to your form.
 You can now capture electronic signatures on forms by allowing visitors to sign with their mouse, finger, or stylus.
 This will help you to verify your users’ identities or allow your users to provide an extra layer of consent to your forms.

 The Signature item will generate an image of the electronic signature that you can view with your results, depending on the format.
 For example, you will see these inline with the rest of the form results in most email formats.
 They can also be downloaded along with your Attachment item results.

-We have marked the Signature item as a beta feature to help us gain feedback.
 Please Contact Support with any feedback, comments, or suggestions.

 Save and Return is the new name for our Form Login feature.
 All existing functionality remains the same, only the name has changed to be more descriptive.

 Save and Return Features